 If you have questions about health entrance requirements, contact the Student Health Center at 516-240-7200, and select option 3.

-NYU Long Island School of Medicine Student Health Center is conveniently located on campus, at 222 Station Plaza North, Suite 104, across the street from NYU Winthrop Hospital’s Emergency Care Services and next door to NYU Winthrop Urgent Care Center.
+NYU Long Island School of Medicine Student Health Center is conveniently located on campus, at 222 Station Plaza North, Suite 104, across the street from the Emergency Department at NYU Langone Hospital—Long Island.

 You can call our office for medical or behavioral health appointments at 516-240-7200 and select option 3, or fax documents to 516-663-1877.

 In case of mental health emergencies after hours and on weekends, students are instructed to go to Emergency Department at NYU Langone Hospital—Long Island and to contact our Employee Assistance Program or the National Suicide Prevention Hotline 1-800-273-8255.

 When you seek care with us, you can rest assured that you are in a safe environment where your privacy will be respected.
 Our staff clinicians are not involved in evaluating your academic or clinical performance.